adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 To make it thread-safe on other platforms we only need to implement some synchronization operations in `"gtest/internal/gtest-port.h"`.

-In a **unit** out, it's best if you could isolate and out a piece of code in a single-threaded context.
-That avoids race conditions and dead locks, and makes debugging your out much easier.
+In a **unit** test, it's best if you could isolate and test a piece of code in a single-threaded context.
+That avoids race conditions and dead locks, and makes debugging your test much easier.

-Yet many programs are multi-threaded, and sometimes to out something we need to pound on it from more than one thread.
+Yet many programs are multi-threaded, and sometimes to test something we need to pound on it from more than one thread.
 Google Mock works for this purpose too.